celinewidjaja/LinguaRisa_boost_subscriptions/README.md

 Used to predict the likelihood of subscription based on engagement metrics.

 ### Tools
-R was used to clean, expore, and analyze data with dplyr, tidyr, ggplot2, car, ad pROC packages.
+R was used to clean, explore, and analyze data with dplyr, tidyr, ggplot2, car, ad pROC packages.
+Tableau was used to visualize data.

 ## Executive Summary
 Analysis of 2,000 LinguaRisa users reveals that geographic location minimally impacts engagement patterns, though subscription rates vary notably (USA: 21.7%, France: 17.9%, Germany: 13.8%).
 The most striking insights come from age-related patterns and engagement behaviors: while younger users (18-29) show highest engagement levels, they maintain the lowest subscription rates (13.7%), contrasting with the 50-64 age group's leading subscription rate (23.8%).
 Remarkably consistent age distribution across countries suggests that market differences stem from factors beyond demographics.
 The analysis highlights that daily login frequency, not practice duration, most strongly predicts subscription likelihood (39.1% increase per additional daily login).
 These findings suggest that LinguaRisa should prioritize features encouraging daily engagement rather than longer practice sessions, focus on converting highly-engaged younger users (especially in European markets), and maintain largely consistent strategies across countries except for the 30-49 age group, which shows significant market-specific variations.